The author is a guitarist and bassist with over 35 years of experience as a musician.

 Honestly, it's hard to pick the best metal guitar out of the Schecter lineup.
 This is a company devoted to sonic mayhem, and they have a range of incredible guitars.
 But personally, my favorite is the Hellraiser.

 The Hellraiser features a mahogany body in the classic Schecter "C" shape, which not only looks amazing but makes for a solid tonal base.
-Combined with the mahogany neck, it provides that full, deep sound we want in modern metal tone.
+Combined with the mahogany neck, it provides that full, deep sound we want in a modern metal tone.

 The pickups are an active EMG 81TW/89 set.
 These are hot, high-output pickups with plenty of sizzle, and they are perfect for metal.

 I prefer the Hellraiser with the fixed bridge.
 I really like the sustain you get with the Tune-o-matic and string-through build.
 However, you also have the option of a Floyd Rose, which makes the guitar a little more shred-tastic, if that’s what you’re into.
 The choice is yours.

 Ibanez is one of the top names in the world of heavy music.
 Going back a few decades, the Ibanez Destroyer stood at the top of the mountain when it came to metal and hard rock tones.
 In fact, it is a little-known legend that Eddie Van Halen used an Ibanez Destroyer for some of the tracks on Van Halen’s debut album.
 That thick, crunchy tone wasn’t all Frankenstrat.

 But metal has changed a lot in 35 years, and so has Ibanez.
 You can still find guitars like the Destroyer and the Iceman in the Ibanez lineup, but in recent history, the two guitars Ibanez has become best known for are the RG and the S. From extreme metal to shred, both of these guitar models will help you melt the brains of anyone within a 200-foot radius of your amp.